 Descriptions of digital specialist roles on the Digital Outcomes and Specialists framework.

-- digital outcomes, eg the beta phase of an NHS booking system
+- digital outcomes, for example the beta phase of an NHS booking system

-- digital specialists, eg service managers or developers
+- digital specialists, for example service managers or developers

 - user research studios

 Digital specialists suppliers must be able to provide at least one individual specialist role to be eligible to supply digital specialists through the Digital Outcomes and Specialists framework.

 You’ll see these role descriptions when you apply to provide digital specialists.

 Help individuals, teams and managers be as effective as possible by embedding an agile culture.
 Read an agile coach job description (ODT, 22KB).